hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 With **Weight Normalisation (WN)** ([Salimans & Kingma, 2016](#salimans16weightnorm)), the weight vectors for each neuron are normalised to have unit norm.
 This idea can also be found in a(n independently developed) technique called **Normalisation Propagation (NP)** ([Arpit et al., 2016](#arpit16normprop)).
 However, in contrast to WN, NP accounts for the effect of (ReLU) activation functions.
-In some sense, NP can be interpreted as a variant of BN where the statistics are computed theoretically (in expectation) rather than on-the-fly.
+In some sense, NP can be interpreted as a variant of BN where the statistics are computed theoretically (in expectation) rather than on the fly.
 **Spectral Normalisation (SN)**, on the other hand, makes use of an induced matrix norm to normalise the entire weight matrix ([Miyato et al., 2018](#miyato18spectralnorm)).
 Concretely, the weights are scaled by the reciprocal of an approximation of the largest singular value of the weight matrix.

-Whereas WN, NP and SN still involve the computation of some weight norm, it is also possible to obtain normalisation without computational overhead.
+Whereas WN, NP and SN still involve the computation of some weight norm, it is also possible to obtain normalisation without the computational overhead.
 By creating a forward pass that induces attracting fixed points in mean and variance, **Self-Normalising Networks (SNNs)** ([Klambauer et al., 2017](#klambauer17selfnorm)) are able to effectively normalise the signal.
 To achieve these fixed points, it suffices to carefully scale the ELU activation function ([Clevert et al., 2016](#clevert16elu)) and the initial variance of the weights.
 Additionally, [Klambauer et al. (2017)](#klambauer17selfnorm) provide a way to tweak dropout so that it does not interfere with the normalisation.